Spiritual Care: Our Faith is Our Foundation

 Bereavement services are provided to family, friends, staff and residents in the community.
 Staff are trained in palliative care and a team of palliative volunteers are available weekly to enhance this program.
 By providing palliative care, Columbus Residence provides the opportunity for residents to die at home.

 Visiting clergy come to Columbus Residence to bring various worship services on a weekly and monthly basis.
 Catholic residents can receive daily Holy Communion, Anointing of the Sick, and the Sacrament of Reconciliation.
 Other denominational services include an Anglican Communion and Open Brethren service.
-Also, a hymn sing is held weekly on our Special Care Unit and interdenominational services are held on Thanksgiving Day, Remembrance Day, Canada Day and the World Day of the Sick.
+Also, a hymn sing is held weekly and interdenominational services are held on Thanksgiving Day, Remembrance Day, Canada Day and the World Day of the Sick.

 Our chapel is the heart and haven of Columbus Residence.
 We are blessed and privileged to have a chapel open 24 hours a day, where residents, families, staff, volunteers, and outside guests of all faiths come and sit in His loving presence.